botchagalupe/dirsync/Dirsync-Tool.md

  : The LDAP attribute containing the name of the group.
 This value should be unique across all groups.
 It is typically ‘CN’.

 <code>ldap_group_object_class</code>
- : The object class for groups in your LDAP/AD directory.
+ : The object class for groups in the LDAP/AD directory.
 Typically, this value is ‘group’.

 <code>ldap_group_usernames</code>
  : The LDAP attribute that contains the user names of the users that belong to this group.